MicrosoftDocs/power-platform/power-platform/guidance/adoption/maturity-model-goals.md

   - PowerApps
   - Powerplatform
 ---
-# Power Platform Adoption Maturity Model: Goals and Opportunities
+# Power Platform adoption maturity model: Goals and opportunities

 The goal of the Power Platform Adoption Maturity Model is to help organizations and their partners to think through how they can improve their capabilities and decide which capabilities matter most to them.
 These decisions should be based not just on the technology capabilities but the digital transformation strategy of the organization.